Music of the Ace Attorney series: Charts

-Various
+Arranged soundtracks

 Noriyuki Iwadare has created two discs and has arranged two live performances that use tracks from the Ace Attorney series, but performed with instruments from multiple genres.

 Gyakuten Meets Orchestra

 Gyakuten Meets Orchestra is a soundtrack album featuring orchestral arrangements of background music from the first three entries in the Ace Attorney video game series, with one additional track from the as-of-then unreleased fourth entry.